 Nursing is a profession that requires punctuality.
 Students are expected to be on time for clinical and all assigned clinical activities.
 The student MUST allow time for traffic congestion, parking problems, bad weather, and car trouble.
-Two (2) instances of tardiness will count as one absence.
-A single tardy episode of more than 30 minutes will also be considered an absence.
+Two separate instances of tardiness of less than or equal to 30 minutes will equate to one absence.
+A single tardy episode of more than 30 minutes equeates to an absence even if the student is allowed to remain in the clinical setting.